eslint/eslint/docs/src/rules/operator-assignment.md

-Requires or disallows assignment operator shorthand where possible.

 JavaScript provides shorthand operators that combine variable assignment and some simple mathematical operations.
 For example, `x = x + 4` can be shortened to `x += 4`.
 The supported shorthand forms are as follows:

 ```text